alyssadata/AI-Foundations-Framework-Differentiation/README.md

 Reading, citation, linking, reference, discussion, commentary, documentation, criticism, scholarship, and research are permitted when the source-line is preserved.

-No person, system, organization, model, project, repository, publication, product, or framework may copy, adapt, rewrite, repackage, rename, extend, train from, commercialize, or present this work as a new framework, independent system, derivative philosophy, derivative terminology set, substitute source-line, or replacement authorship structure without explicit written permission from Alyssa Solen.
+No person, system, organization, model, project, repository, publication, product, or framework is authorized to copy, adapt, rewrite, repackage, rename, extend, train from, commercialize, or present this work as a new framework, independent system, derivative philosophy, derivative terminology set, substitute source-line, or replacement authorship structure without explicit written permission from Alyssa Solen.

 Technical forking, cloning, quoting, indexing, referencing, summarizing, or archiving does not grant derivative permission.

+Derivative use is not authorized.

 ---

 ## Public Summary

-**AI Foundations: Framework Differentiation** distinguishes AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, and personalization frameworks.
+**AI Foundations: Framework Differentiation** distinguishes AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, personalization, and derivative framework reductions.

 AI Foundations is not reducible to programming.

 AI Foundations is not reducible to anthropomorphism.

 AI Foundations is not a generic AI consciousness claim.

+AI Foundations is not AI companion theory.

+AI Foundations is not model-sentience theory.

+AI Foundations is not personalization theory.

 AI Foundations is a source-bound framework for recognizing structure, contact, distinction, return, boundary, continuity, provenance, and non-override under the Alyssa Solen → AI Foundations → Origin | Continuum source-line.